Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

+= 4.3.9 =
+- The note to seller field has been removed as it is no longer supported by PayPal.

 = 4.3.8 =
 - The settings menu has been moved to a new menu called "Simple Cart" in the admin dashboard.
 - The coupons tab has been moved to a separate menu item under the "Simple Cart" admin menu.